 Student Discount

-Applies to all travelers under 17 and students under 25 with a valid university ID.
-To get the discount, the ID must include:
+Applies to travelers under 17 and students under 25 with a valid university ID.
+To receive the discount, the ID must include:

 - Student name, photo, and university name.

-- ISIC cards are not valid.
+- ISIC cards are not accepted.

 The discount is applied automatically for children.
-For students, you must submit a copy of your student ID when booking; if your ID is rejected, you will be charged the adult rate.
+For students, please submit a copy of your student ID when booking; if your ID is not accepted, the adult rate will apply.

 Similar tours you might be interested in: